In order to collect anonymous data, we may use ‘cookies’ that remain in the cookies file of your browser until they are deleted from your hard drive.

 No cookies on our site are served or used by third parties.
-We do not use “spyware”, that is web bugs or hidden identifiers or other similar devices to gain access to information, store hidden information or to trace activities of users.
+We do not use “spyware”, such as web bugs, hidden identifiers or other similar devices to gain access to information, store hidden information or to trace activities of users.

 Measuring website usage (Google Analytics)